goreleaser/goreleaser/www/docs/customization/builds.md

     command: test

     # Set the modified timestamp on the output binary, typically
     # you would do this to ensure a build was reproducible.
-Pass
-    # empty string to skip modifying the output.
+    # Pass an empty string to skip modifying the output.
     #
     # Templates: allowed.
     mod_timestamp: "{{ .CommitTimestamp }}"